hathach/tinyusb/README.rst

 -  Mass Storage Class (MSC): with multiple LUNs
 -  Musical Instrument Digital Interface (MIDI)
 -  Network with RNDIS, CDC-ECM (work in progress)
--  USB Test and Measurement Class (USBTMC)
+-  Test and Measurement Class (USBTMC)
+-  Video class 1.5 (UVC): work in progress
 -  Vendor-specific class support with generic In & Out endpoints.
 Can be used with MS OS 2.0 compatible descriptor to load winUSB driver without INF file.
 -  `WebUSB <https://github.com/WICG/webusb>`__ with vendor-specific class